marph91/jimmy/docs/contributing/development_considerations.md

 ## Why enlighten and not tqdm for progress bars?

-enlighten did integrate easier with pythons logging.
+Enlighten did integrate easier with pythons logging.

 ## Sort all iterators with arbitrary order